renweizhukov/LearningOpenCV/README.md

 ## 11. SimpleHsvHistComparison

-This executable converts two BGR-colored images into HSV, compute their single-channel or multi-channel histograms, and then compare their histograms via various methods.
+This executable converts two BGR-colored images into HSV, computes their single-channel or multi-channel histograms, and then compares their histograms via various methods.
 Note that

 * While BGR is Blue, Green, and Red, HSV is Hue, Saturation, and Value.
 * Any combination of the three h, s, and v channels may be specified for computing and comparing the histograms.
 If not specified, the default value "hs" will be used.
 Also, if only one channel is specified, the two histograms will be drawn up and down, next to each other.